How to Run a Technical SEO Page Audit Using Minifetch

 Every threshold is documented.
 The audit utility applies these deterministically.
 No scoring model, no AI judgment.

-Audit rules are documented in two places: 1/ In the audit results UI, click on the rows that contain a [ + ] and the row will expand to reveal audit logic and rules.
-2/ If you prefer, there is also a skill file that contains the same information, you can feed this file to your AI agent if you're working with one.
+Audit rules are documented in two places: 1/ In the audit results UI↗ click on the rows that contain a [ + ] and the row will expand to reveal audit logic and rules.
+2/ If you prefer, there is also a SKILL.md file that contains the same information, you can feed this file to your AI agent if you're working with one.

 5. Iterating on results

-The audit response is a structured JSON document with pass/ warn/ fail findings throughout.
+The audit response from the API is a structured JSON document with pass/ warn/ fail findings throughout.
 Triage by status: filter for fail first, then warn.
 Pure data fields without status are informational.

 The full page audit composes the API primitives /extract/url-metadata + /extract/url-links + the audit rules.
-While iterating or monitoring, you can call the primitives directly; they cost a fraction of the full audit and return the same underlying data.
-The API primitives are also designed to be more token-efficient, offering cost savings on both ends: fetching costs as well as AI compute.
+While iterating or monitoring, you can call the primitives directly; they cost a fraction of the full audit and return much of the same underlying data.
+The API primitives are also designed to be cheap and token-efficient, offering cost savings on both ends: lower Minifetch price as well as AI compute cost.
+Fetch only what you need, when you need it.
+Details on the API primitives are in the full API docs →

 Every audit response includes a minifetchCache object: